Ideal Shooting Gloves for Women

 Tech Compatibility: Ehh...

-One hiccup that’s worth mentioning is the touchscreen compatibility is hit-or-miss (no pun intended).
+One hiccup that’s worth mentioning—the touchscreen compatibility is hit-or-miss.
 Sometimes the gloves would register on my phone, and other times I was jabbing my screen like I was trying to win a carnival game.
 If you’re logging your data between drills in the notes section on your phone or need to check a timer app, this might not be super smooth.
 Not a huge deal, but it’s not flawless.
-For wearing gloves, shooting and using technology, I guess I can’t complain too much.
+These gloves are meant for shooting, which is my main concern.

 Durability & Performance

-Here’s where Viktos knocked it out of the park.
-After weeks of abuse, reloading mags, pushing off barricades, getting soaked in the rain, 2 washes later, and even crawling in prone, these gloves are still fully intact.
+Here’s where Viktos knocked it out of the park—after weeks of abuse reloading mags, pushing off barricades, getting soaked in the rain, getting drug through the dirt, and 2 wash cycles, these gloves are still fully intact.
 No holes.
 No loose threads.
 Just some minor seam wear.
 The Velcro around the wrist still has its strong hold as well.
-I expected to replace them after a few months, but now I’m not so sure.
+I had expected to replace them after a few months, but now I’m not so sure.
 For a pair of gloves in this price range, the value’s definitely there.
 You can check out the full specs and order from Viktos.com if you’re glove-curious like I was.

 When I Use Them… and When I Don’t